vasoyashreya/image-stegenography/README.md

 **Note:**
 1. To install OpenCV, execute script 'OPENCV.SH' in directory 'Install script (OpenCV library)'.
 This script tested to be worked on Ubuntu system (.deb based).
 If you have Red Hat / CentOS / Fedora (.rpm based) (or Arch linux) this may not work, you have to change commands valid with respective package managers for the linux distribution you are using.
 2. File with name 'test' is the one which contain a sample message for encryption, you can change file or message or both. 'mi_wall.jpg' is a sample image.
-3. Check 'Makefile', documentation of project in 'Documentation' directory.